-There is no danger of freezing, as gas turbine does not use any water.
+There is no danger of freezing, as the gas turbine does not use any water.

-On the other hand, gas turbine works better if the temperature of the atmosphere falls below.
+On the other hand, a gas turbine works better if the temperature of the atmosphere falls below.

 02) The output from a gas turbine increases if the inlet temperature of the working fluid decreases.

 At the high altitudes where the temperature of the air is quite low, the output of the aviation gas turbine can also be well maintained.

 While the output of the internal combustion engine at high altitudes would decrease.

 03) For the same output, the weight per horsepower of a gas turbine is about one-third that of a reciprocating piston-type internal combustion engine.

 Hence turbojet engines are being more commonly used in aircraft.

 04) A low-grade fuel can be used in a gas turbine.
 In some cases, even coal and peat have been burnt.

 Low-grade fuel cannot be used in internal combustion engines.